On C List of Movie Reviews

 Clash by Night has a slow first half before picking up the pace and ends well at a high note.

-and secondary characters.
-Also, there's no way that a pretty girl like Marilyn Monroe will work in a fish factory.
-Come on,
+Also, there's no way that a pretty woman like Marilyn Monroe would work in a sardine

 I had a hard time believing Mae Doyle's attraction to Earl due to his smarmy leechlike personality.
 If Robert Ryan

-was replaced by Lawrence Tierney or maybe Marlon Brando, it would work out better.
+was replaced by Lawrence Tierney or maybe Marlon Brando, then yeah...I could see.
 The message is, in order

-to save a relationship, to have the priorities in order while easing up on the selfishness; in short, it's the reverse
+to save a relationship, to have priorities in order while easing up on the selfishness; in short, it's the

-All in all, Clash by Night is a solid drama picture.
+All in all, Clash by Night is a solid, if talky, drama picture.